 Your homework this week is to set up an email marketing product, and start sending your surprise personal email.
 Send us your plans for the next targeted email after that and one of our co-founders will give you critique to help you improve it.

 PS.
 Looking for more email copy tips?
-Colin from Customer.io has a great newsletter on writing great email copy, Chris from Vero analyzes great emails on their blog, and if you're in eCommerce Ed's Klaviyo blog has great advice about eCommerce email marketing.
+Colin from Customer.io has a great newsletter on writing great email copy, Chris from Vero analyzes great emails on their blog, and if you want to learn more about email tools available, check out our detailed comparison of marketing automation tools.